buyallmemes/blog-api/posts/20240422-testing-guideline.md

 Ideally, first 😉

 Write a little bit of code, then write a little bit of test, then write a little bit of code, etc.
-Next time, skip the first step.
+As soon as you feel comfortable, skip the first step.

 ### Eliminate everything that makes input and output unclear